Recycling configuration

 • If 10 deals become ready and max is 5, 5 appear this week, 5 queue for next week

-Callback Defaults
+Callback defaults

 Callback defaults determine the standard callback period for each recycle reason.
 When you recycle a deal and select a reason, the callback date is pre-set based on these defaults.

-1. Go to Settings > Recycling
+1. Go to Settings

-Editing Defaults
+Editing defaults

 To change a default callback period: